Zippy’s to serve Dave’s Ice Cream in all Hawaii restaurants

 HONOLULU (AP) — Hawaii chain Zippy’s Restaurants signed a deal to continue serving Dave’s Ice Cream in all of its 24 locations, officials said.

-Zippy’s said the contract with Honolulu-based Dave’s takes effect immediately, The Hawaii Star-Advertiser reported Wednesday.
+Zippy’s said the contract with Honolulu-based Dave’s takes effect immediately, the Honolulu Star-Advertiser reported Wednesday.

 The arrangement will result in annual servings of at least 23,500 gallons (88,957 liters) of vanilla and 16,000 gallons (60,567 liters) of chocolate ice cream from Dave’s as dessert and in milk shakes, Zippy’s said.